alvations/usaarhat-repo/Getting-Started.md

 this is a small house
 ```

 If you did not see the above lines at the end of installation.
-You are one of the luck
+Go to http://www.statmt.org/moses/?n=Development.GetStarted and see whehter there is a solution to your problem, if not consult the Moses developers from the mailing list (http://www.statmt.org/moses/?n=Moses.MailingLists)

 ----